chenosaurus/micro-drone/README.md

 micro-drone
 ===========

-SCAD designs for a micro fpv drone
+openSCAD designs for a micro fpv drone